 Pro Syntax highlighting for a wide variety of languages

-Notepad++ has built in support for syntax highlight for a wide selection of programming languages.
+Notepad++ has built-in support for syntax highlighting for a wide selection of programming languages.

 Pro Light and fast

 Notepad++ is a very light program that starts almost instantly.
-Making for a great text editor for users that want something that will start the second the open it.
+This makes it a great text editor for users that want something that will start the second they open it.

 Pro Free under GPL

-Notepad++ is licensed under GPL, which means it is free/open source software you can use freely.
+Notepad++ is licensed under GPL, which means it is free/open source software that you can use freely.